Formation of statewide multi-faith network

 Short term task groups are currently meeting to develop recommendations in the areas of communications, technology, fundraising and convenings (practice circles, specific focus networks, annual gathering, etc.) If you have interest in any of these areas and would like to participate and/or provide information please contact Kevin Schill at email@example.com.

-Since late January 2018 various groupings of persons interested in helping to “steer” the formation of a statewide multi-faith network have met several times to help craft the vision and goals as well as the limited but necessary structure, while learning about a networks approach as different from “one more organization” or association or coalition.
-Meetings will be continuing and anyone interested in this overall aspect of building the network can see the current members of this group and read notes of the meetings here and/or contact Tom Duke (firstname.lastname@example.org) or Mary Pickard (email@example.com).
-Members of the current group are listed here.
+Since late January 2018 a group of persons interested in helping to “steer” the formation of a statewide multi-faith network has met several times to help craft the vision and goals as well as the limited but necessary structure, while learning about a networks approach as different from “one more organization” or association or coalition.
+Meetings will be continuing and anyone interested in this overall aspect of building the network can see the current members of this group and read notes of the meetings here and/or contact Tom Duke (email@example.com) or Mary Pickard (firstname.lastname@example.org).

 Here is the statement about the vision and invitation to participate offered by Gail Anderson:

 (Remarks at Feb.
 1, 2018, “Connecting to Change the World” World Interfaith Harmony event at Dar Al Farooq Islamic Center, Bloomington, MN)